The Effects of Ketamine Use

 You don't have to suffer from addiction.
 Learn about treatment now.

-Although the high of ketamine is extremely pleasant, it can lead to serious dependence.
-While you can build up a high tolerance to the drug without experiencing withdrawal, if your life is revolving around ketamine, you need to seek help.
-Ketamine detox doesn't have to result in withdrawal symptoms.
+Although the high is extremely pleasant, it can lead to serious dependence.
+While you can build up a high tolerance to the drug without experiencing withdrawal, if your life is revolving around using, you need to seek help.
+Detox doesn't have to result in withdrawal symptoms.